rcastellotti/gr/README.md

 ```

 ### Misc

-- [config](.config/) folder contains some configurations for ubuntu cloudimg.
-- Download an ubuntu image: `wget https://cloud-images.ubuntu.com/kinetic/current/kinetic-server-cloudimg-amd64.img`
-- before launching guests you should run `./prepare.sh`
+Before launching guests you should run `./prepare.sh`

-This readme assumes ovmf and qemu are in `./usr`, i.e. that you ran `./build.sh ./usr`, if that is not the case adapt the following commands to reflect your edit.
+The following part assumes ovmf and qemu are in `./usr`, i.e. that you ran `./build.sh ./usr`, if that is not the case adapt the following commands accordingly.

 ### Launch a NOSEV guest.